ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 Before we start, let's talk about some basic concepts.

-To serve both Eigenlayer and ARPA architecture, we have 2 types of account, `Asset` and `Node` account.
+To serve both Eigenlayer and ARPA architecture, we have 2 types of ECDSA account, `Asset` account and `Node` account.

-- Asset Account: **Eigenlayer Operator account**, which is used for registration check, and slashing purposes (not implemented yet).
+- Asset Account: **Eigenlayer Operator account**, which is used for registration check, and slashing purposes (not implemented by EL yet).
-- Node Account: **The account that interacts with ARPA**, which is used for identity in ARPA network, gas provision and rewards.
-You may use same account info as your asset account or create a new ECDSA account as you wish.
+- Node Account: **The account that interacts with ARPA**, which is used for identity & operation in ARPA network, gas provision and rewards.
+Please be informed that **all on-chain operations**, except for `nodeLogOff`, should be sent by the `Node` account(as `msg.sender`).

 `Note`:

+- If your account management strategy allows, the `Asset` account and `Node` account can be the same.
 - Unlike other account pattern, the `Node` account is also very important, therefore you need to make sure the account secret is secured.
 - Only the `Node` account identity needs to be provided in the configuration file of `node-client`.
 - When the node is in a non-working state(exited or slashed), the `Asset` account can be used to reset the binding relationship of the `Node` account.
 Please refer to the [Log Off Node Account by Asset Account](#log-off-node-account-by-asset-account) section for more details.